 Annual ROI = ((Annual Revenue Gain − Annual Software Cost) / Total Hardware Cost) × 100

 A concrete example makes these numbers real.
-A wine shop running a display that converts one bottle upgrade per day — from a $14 bottle to a $38 bottle — generates $24 in incremental revenue per day.
-Assume a 60% gross margin on wine: that is $14.40 in incremental margin per day.
-Over 26 open days per month: $374 in monthly margin gain.
-Annualized: $4,492.
+A wine shop running a display that converts one bottle upgrade per day (a $14 bottle traded up to a $38 bottle) generates $24 in incremental revenue per day.
+Assume a 40% gross margin on the bottle, the midpoint of published wine retail benchmarks: that is $9.60 in incremental margin per day.
+Over 26 open days per month: roughly $250 in monthly margin gain.
+Annualized: $2,995.

 5. Real Numbers by Retail Type